Status: AHDB Recommded List 2020-2021

-Crocodile CR had a fantastic second year in trials delivering yields that set a new benchmark for clubroot resistant varieties and performed extremely well alongside some of the best AHDB recommended material.
+Crocodile CR had a fantastic third year in trials delivering yields that set a new benchmark for clubroot resistant varieties and performed extremely well alongside some of the best AHDB recommended material.

 Not only has Crocodile CR closed the gap between clubroot resistant varieties and ‘normal’ varieties it is actually out-yielding them!
 With a high infestation of clubroot last year, it is becoming more apparent that the disease is moving south rather than just being a problem in Scotland and northern England.